 The simplest way to define this process is converting recorded speech into text.
 If you’ve ever read the words of an actor or the lines of a politician then you’ve read a transcript.
 There are lots of different ways transcripts are used; and, thankfully, technology offers the fastest, most affordable way to convert speech to text than ever.

-What different kinds of speech to text are out there?
+What different types of speech to text are out there?